noahsbwilliams/docker-wordpress/README.md

-# Simple reference repo for running WordPress with Docker
+# Simple reference repo for deploying WordPress with Docker

 ## Usage